ni-aoliveira/sdbs-script/README.md

 # sdbs-script - SDBS status/restart process script

 ## Requirements:
-You will need ssh access to all SDBS servers.
-If you don't have it, ask hosting team to add your ssh key.
+You will need SSH access to all SDBS servers.
+If you don't have it, ask the hosting team to add your ssh key.

 ## Installation
 * Just place the script under: `/usr/local/bin/`